OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Wireshark offers a GUI and is more straightforward if you are not used to the command line.
 If you are looking for a command line tool you should either use TShark or tcpdump.
 All of these tools are available for all major Linux and Unix operating systems and should be part of their respective package installation mechanisms.

-##### Network Setup

-To be able to get a man-in-the-middle position your machine should be in the same wireless network as the mobile phone and the gateway it communicates to.
-Once this is done you need the IP address of mobile phone.

 #### ARP Poisoning with bettercap

 Start your preferred network analyzer tool first, then start bettercap with the following command and replace the IP address below (X.X.X.X) with the target you want to execute the MITM attack against.